will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/word2vec/README.md

 ## Code

 You can find the implementation [here](../../models/word2vec.py) with comments.
+You may also be interested in looking at how the input and context vectors are generated [here](../../utils/skipgram_dataset.py).

 ## Usage

-Transform a corpus and train the model is a few lines of code:
+Transform a corpus and train the model in a few lines of code:

 ```python
 args = Namespace(